What is FASD?

 Mother giving her son a piggy-back ride, smiling - Theraplay

 Theraplay® assumes that the primary motivating force in human behavior is a drive toward relatedness to others not objects.
 Personality development is at its core interpersonal.
-The early interactions between parent and […]
+The early interactions between parent and child are the crucible in which the self and personality develop.
+During treatment sessions objects are not used to resolve issues of childhood trauma, attachment, or […]

 Real Life Heroes